MatthewAmbrosio98/scRNAseq-heart-failure/README.md

 ### download_process.sh
 Script used to download and prepare raw data.

+## Data Files

+This repository includes two Cell Ranger output files in the `data/` directory:

+- `filtered_feature_bc_matrix.h5`
+  - Single-cell gene expression matrix for the heart failure (HF) sample

+- `healthy_feature_bc_matrix.h5`
+  - Single-cell gene expression matrix for the healthy control sample

+These files were generated using the 10x Genomics Cell Ranger pipeline from dataset GSE183852.

+They are required for reproducibility and are directly loaded in the R Markdown file using:

+Read10X_h5("data/filtered_feature_bc_matrix.h5")
+Read10X_h5("data/healthy_feature_bc_matrix.h5")

 ## Workflow
 1. Data download and processing using HPC (Athena)
 2. Quality control filtering